More than 40 jazz festivals & venue promoters around the world took part in a Jazzfuel survey about how they discover

 Promoters who only do jazz festival bookings make up the smallest group (19%) which is probably as expected, given that there are usually multiple venues per area but generally only one or two festivals (with the exception of the capital cities like New York, London, Chicago, Paris etc).

-A lot of promoters run both festivals AND venues.
+A lot of promoters run both jazz festivals AND venues.
 So, if you can’t get booked for the festival right away, a smaller club gig might be a feasible goal and a good way to try and show the promoter how well-received your performance is with his or her local audience.

-Alternatively, if you get booked at a festival and the show goes great, you should think about following up with a show in the venue 12-18 months later.
+Alternatively, if you get booked at a jazz festival and the show goes great, you should think about following up with a show in the venue 12-18 months later.
 It’s rare to get rebooked on a festival within 2-3 years of the last performance, but a club is a different matter.

 Approximately what percentage of artists you book DON’T have a booking agent?

 The #1 thing I hear from musicians who are struggling to book gigs for their project is that the solution would be to get a booking agent.